github/developer.github.com/content/v3/issues.md

 including owned repositories, member repositories, and organization
 repositories:

+    GET /issues?filter=all

+List all issues across all the authenticated user's visible repositories including owned repositories, member repositories, and organization repositories *assigned* to the authenticated user:

     GET /issues

-List all issues across owned and member repositories for the authenticated user:
+List all issues across owned and member repositories assigned to the authenticated user:

     GET /user/issues

-List all issues for a given organization for the authenticated user:
+List all issues for a given organization assigned to the authenticated user:

     GET /orgs/:org/issues